Mannypulator/solid-octo-carnival/README.md

 # HNG12 Stage 0 Backend API

 ## Overview
-This is a simplempublic API that returns my information
+This is a simple public API that returns my information

 ## Tech Stack
 - **C# .NET 8**